QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 :width: 100%
 ```

-Then choose the `Run and Debug` option and it will execute `plot_results()` at the bottom of the file, and then stop inside at the breakpoint.
+Then choose the `Run active Julia file` option and it will execute `plot_results()` at the bottom of the file, and then stop inside at the breakpoint.

 ```{figure} /_static/figures/debugger_2.png
 :width: 100%